ilterr/events-platform/README.md

 - Visit the homepage to view upcoming events
 - Sign up or sign in to register for events
 - Access your dashboard to view your registered events
-- Staff members can create new events
+- Staff members can create new events and edit existing events

 ## Project Link: